psaini2018/JavaRest/README.md

 ### Team Members:

 ### Student Name	Contribution
-#### Juilan Simon	Add Card
+#### Juilan Simon - Add Card
-#### Paramdeep Saini	User Profile and Authentication
+#### Paramdeep Saini - User Profile and Authentication
-#### Sandhya Gadgoli	Manage Order
+#### Sandhya Gadgoli - Manage Order
-#### Viswanath Kambam	Payments API
+#### Viswanath Kambam - Payments API

 ### Table Of Contents:
 •	Introduction
 •	Design Decisions and Feature List
 •	Cloud Deployment
 •	Architecture Diagram
 •	Component Diagram
 •	Deployment Diagram
 •	Tools
 •	Links

 ### Introduction:
 •	Requirement is to implement a full end-to-end Starbucks order management RESTful application.
 •	Develop REST API and use the business logic code as a JAR library.
 •	Deploy API to AWS in an Auto Scaled EC2 Cluster with Load Balancer
 •	Deploy API to AWS as Docker Containers in Amazon Containers
-•	Deploy API to AWS as Docker Containers in Amazon EKS
 •	Follow Scrum/Kanban methodologies for tracking the tasks and progress.
 •	Maintain a UML Class Diagram and a Sequence Diagram using professional tool like Astah UML.

 #### Design decisions and feature List
 1. We decided to keep the application completely stateless.
 REST is an architectural style which is based on web-standards and the HTTP protocol.
 In a REST based architecture, you have a REST server which provides access to the resources.
 We have used gradle project in the Main starbucks-app , it’s JAR is imported checked in as an artifact.